yanfang-li/STADIA/README.md

 ## Demonstration

-Files in
+Files in the
 [Applications](https://yanfang-li.github.io/stadia/articles/stadia.html)
-demonstrate how to use the stadia package to execute the STADIA algorithm in the `Run Model` section.
+demonstrate how to use the stadia package to run the STADIA algorithm in the `Run` section.

 ## Paper Citation